Barnsa/programming-resources/docs/conditionals/README.md

 | Dictionary Literals | {} , {'x':7}                 |
 | Set Literals        | {8, 9, 10}                   |

 For those interested in coding literals and some of the abstract ideas surrounding literal testing, you can find more reading on python 3 conventions [here](https://www.python.org/dev/peps/pep-0586/) (WARNING: very advanced stuff!!).
+Here are some examples of the literals being used:

+{{ code_from_file("conditionals/example-6.py", start=1, execute=True) }}

 Generally though, you will only use basic types unless you are purposely trying to obfuscate your code, or doing type conversion specifically.
 It's just a good idea to be familiar with the other literals so that you aren't confused if you encounter them in other peoples code.
 The long integer isn't in python 3.x anymore as all integers are now treated as if they are long integers in python, to learn more about how it gets converted and how python is interpreted you can find it in the documentation [here](https://docs.python.org/3/c-api/long.html).

-## Boolean Logic
-All logic inside a computer boils down to True or False logic.
-True is either represented by its name or by the number 1, False is represented by its name or 0.
-All modern classical (Von Neumann architecture) computers are based off of Boolean logic and Boolean algebra, this means that all the components inside the machine have been developed to take 1's and 0's and represent them in every way we need to create.

 ## {{ state("TODO") }} Inequalities

 ## If